zogzog/cubicweb/doc/book/en/annexes/faq.rst

 Any change applied to configuration file requires to restart your instance.

+You can find additional information in the section :ref:`LDAP`.

 I get NoSelectableObject exceptions, how do I debug selectors ?
 ---------------------------------------------------------------